LuisCorales/webcrawler-js/README.md

 - Filter all previous entries with less than or equal to five words in the title and sort them by points.
 - Store the 30 entries and both filters results in separate _.json_ files for further uses of the data.

+- Automated testing to check the scraped data is correct.

 ## Package dependency

 - [Puppeteer](https://pptr.dev/) →  Web crawler and scraping library